wayou/vscode-todo-highlight/README.md

  Basically the extension auto detect OS platform.

- If you find file path not clickable, set `todohighlight.changeFilePattern` to `true` to toggle the file pattern.
+ If you find file path not clickable, set `todohighlight.toggleURI` to `true` to toggle the file pattern.